Headline/Steam-Discord-Bot/README.md

 !forget - Forgets a fact learned.
 !help - Prints and formats all commands.
 !lmgtfy - Responds with a lmgtfy link
-!numplayers - Fetches current player count from steam.
+!meme - Replaces the last image posted with the text supplied !numplayers - Fetches current player count from steam.
 !numservers - Fetches current server count from steam.
 !ping - Test command.
 !pony - Grabs link based off pony name.
 !repeat - Repeats last message X amount of times.
-!setgame - Sets the bot's game.
+!search - Peforms google search and returns result(s) !setgame - Sets the bot's game.
 [Owner only]
 !s - Subsitutes one word for another in last message.
 !update - Updates and reloads the bot.
 [Owner only]